 Whenever the world experiences a period of economic and political uncertainty, people who work for themselves aren’t as worried about their options.
 In fact, historically, freelancers usually do quite well during these periods because they are more in control of the situation and can use their flexible business model to create opportunities for themselves.

 I actually set up my own business during the 2008 financial crisis and didn’t even consider that it might be a problem.
 Consultants and small businesses needed a hand (as they always have done and always will) and so I helped them.

 - Companies and small business owners still have money to spend – they’re just more careful where they spend it.

-- Companies and business owners still need work doing (they may even be looking to find more work themselves) so they are far more likely to reduce their employees and outsource work to contractors instead.
+- Companies and business owners always need work doing (in fact, they will be looking to find more work themselves) so they’re far more likely to reduce their employees and outsource work to freelancers instead.

 - Employees are costly.
 Their company has to pay into their pension and provide sick, holiday and maternity pay.
 They also have to find them a desk and provide equipment.
 None of that applies to freelancers.

 - My best friend has been made redundant five times so far and had her public-sector pay frozen for seven years.
 Employees are made redundant and at the mercy of their bosses… freelancers are not.

 - Freelancers are agile.
 They can turn direction on a dime and can act when employees only have the option to react.

 - Freelancers can charge in any currency and work anywhere in the world.
 If you solve problems for your clients and they consider you a valuable resource, you will always have work.

 - Poor exchange rates in one country will make some business owners in another even more likely to outsource.